 Are you looking to dwell on Python project ideas based on Machine Learning?
 Do check out this Machine Learning Tutorial blog by Intellipaat to clear up your fundamentals regarding Machine Learning.

 32. Ludo Game

 In this advanced-level Python project, you need to create a 4-player Ludo game with a neat interface.
-Integrating data structures with the frontend is the primary challenge involved in the development of this game.
+Integrating data structures with the front is the primary challenge involved in the development of this game.
 You can use a GUI library that suits your aesthetic needs for the look and feel of the game.

 33. Typing Speed Tester

 In this project, you will have to create an application that displays a randomly generated or pre-selected paragraph for a user, and the task of the user is to type in the same onto the text field as fast as possible.
 Every spelling error deducts points from the total speed score of the user.
 This application can be used recreationally to compare typing speeds among friends.
 Moreover, users can use this application to practice and increase their typing speed and typing accuracy.

 34. Object Detection Tool (Computer Vision and Machine Learning)